teofanis/hook-press/README.md

     // Where the computed map is stored
     'store' => [
-        'driver' => 'file', // 'file' or 'cache' 'file'   => ['path'  => 'bootstrap/cache/hookpress.php'],
+        'driver' => 'file', // 'file' or 'cache' 'file'   => ['path'  => 'bootstrap/cache/hook-press.php'],
         'cache'  => ['store' => null, 'key' => 'hookpress:map', 'ttl' => null],
     ],

     // Where HookPress reads the Composer classmap from (leave as default in apps) 'composer' => [
         'classmap_path'   => 'vendor/composer/autoload_classmap.php',
-        'artisan_command' => 'hookpress:build',
+        'artisan_command' => 'hook-press:build',
     ],
 ];
 ```
 ### How it works

-On composer install/update (or php artisan hookpress:build), HookPress scans your Composer classmap, applies your conditions, and writes a single PHP file (or cache entry) with the results.
+On composer install/update (or php artisan hook-press:build), HookPress scans your Composer classmap, applies your conditions, and writes a single PHP file (or cache entry) with the results.

 At runtime you read from that file/cache—no reflection or directory walking.